Advisory Board Vacancies

 Public Utilities; and members from the following municipalities: City of Naples, City of Marco Island, City of Everglades.
 Each departmental and municipal member may also have one alternate appointed to act on their behalf in their absence.
 The committee will promote awareness of floodplain and flooding issues, identify known flood hazards, discuss past flooding events, assess the current floodplain and flooding issues, and set goals along with a strategy to make the community more resistant to flooding.
 The committee reviews and provides recommendations for floodplain management regulations, and for surface water and watershed management issues brought before it including, but not limited to, matters dealing with water quality and quantity.
 They will also develop and, at least annually, evaluate and update the Collier County Floodplain Management Plan.
 Members serve at the will of the County Manager.

 The Haldeman Creek Dredging Maintenance Advisory Committee has one vacancy.
 Applicants must reside within the boundaries of the MSTU.
 This five member committee was created to aid and assist the Board of County Commissioners in carrying out the MSTU, to prepare and recommend an itemized budget, and to recommend work programs and priorities.
 Members will be appointed from different parcels, subdivisions and/or communities within the MSTU.
 Terms are four years.

-The Industrial Development Authority has one vacancy, and one seat expiring in April.
+The Industrial Development Authority has two vacancies.
 This five member authority has the power to sell industrial revenue bonds.
 Money generated from the bonds is used to construct industrial plants, equipment and other facilities which would then be leased or sold to private industry.
 Terms are four years.

 How to Apply: